mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_write_concern_t.rst

 Set the write concern level with :symbol:`mongoc_write_concern_set_w`.

 ==========================================  ===============================================================================================================================================================================================================
-MONGOC_WRITE_CONCERN_W_DEFAULT (1)          By default, writes block awaiting acknowledgment from MongoDB.
+MONGOC_WRITE_CONCERN_W_DEFAULT (1)          By default, writes block awaiting acknowledgement from MongoDB.
 Acknowledged write concern allows clients to catch network, duplicate key, and other errors.
 MONGOC_WRITE_CONCERN_W_UNACKNOWLEDGED (0)   With this write concern, MongoDB does not acknowledge the receipt of write operation.
 Unacknowledged is similar to errors ignored; however, mongoc attempts to receive and handle network errors when possible.
 MONGOC_WRITE_CONCERN_W_MAJORITY (majority)  Block until a write has been propagated to a majority of the nodes in the replica set. n                                           Block until a write has been propagated to at least ``n`` nodes in the replica set.